-Compositions by Arjan include ‘Factus est recente’ for organ, saxophone quartet, double bass and percussion (first prize in the Eindhoven Festival Of New Organ Music 2010), ‘For God To God’ for soprano and choir on texts by Etty Hillesum (premiered under the composer’s direction in Muziekgebouw aan ‘t IJ, Amsterdam, 2013) and the stage works ‘Mingo’ and ‘Lodewijk Napeoleon in Brabant’.
-Arjan has recorded some of his choral works on the cd ‘Pro Luce’ (issued in 2013 by Stichting Muziek Nu).
-He is actively involved in the music theatre group ‘Goldener Kugel’ (Kevelaer, Germany), which is preparing a collection of mini operas on ‘Max und Moritz’.
-As a pianist/organist Arjan works with Dorine van der Klei, Theaterchor Niederrhein and composer/conductor Tom Löwenthal.
+Compositions by Arjan include ‘Factus est recente’ for organ, saxophone quartet, double bass and percussion (first prize in the Eindhoven Festival Of New Organ Music 2010), ‘For God To God’ for soprano and choir on texts by Etty Hillesum (premiered under the composer’s direction in Muziekgebouw aan ‘t IJ, Amsterdam, 2013) and the stage works ‘Een wintervertelling’, ‘Mingo’ and ‘Lodewijk Napeoleon in Brabant’.
+In November 2018 a new cantata about the life of St. Caecilia will be premiered by Cantiqua Concert.